InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Methodology

 \subsection{World Model}

 Our world model combines a dynamics model and the optimization process, dedicated to simulating state transitions affected by applied actions.
-While drawing inspiration from similar concepts utilized in robotics~\cite{wu2023daydreamer,seo2023masked} and autonomous driving systems~\cite{kim2020learning}, we use it here for rollout \emph{without model-based learning}.
-This model, trained on the 3D HOI dataset, serves a role similar to a physics simulator but is much simpler -- it takes the preceding object state \(\boldsymbol s_t\) along with a pair of consecutive actions \(\boldsymbol a_t\) and \(\boldsymbol a_{t+1}\), and predicts the subsequent object state \(\boldsymbol s_{t+1}\).
+While drawing inspiration from similar concepts utilized in robotics~\cite{wu2023daydreamer,seo2023masked} and autonomous driving systems~\cite{kim2020learning}, we use it here to generate HOI trajectories.
+This model, trained on the training set of a 3D HOI dataset such as BEHAVE~\cite{bhatnagar22behave}, serves a similar role as a simulator but is much simpler -- it takes the preceding object state \(\boldsymbol s_t\) along with a pair of consecutive actions \(\boldsymbol a_t\) and \(\boldsymbol a_{t+1}\), and predicts the subsequent object state \(\boldsymbol s_{t+1}\).
 The interplay between the low-level \low~and the world model ultimately produces a coherent interaction rollout.

-In designing the dynamics model, a na\"ive method would be directly taking the raw actions and past state as its input.
-This method, however, suffers from a severe generalization problem during inference: the dynamics model is likely to encounter some human actions that do not exist in the training set, since our text-to-motion model is not trained on the HOI dataset.
-We provide ablation studies as evidence for this claim in Sec.~\ref{sec:exp}.
-Thus, instead of directly modeling the complex distribution of interactions, we approach the interactions from the contact vertices on the object, as shown in Fig.~\ref{fig:method}.
-This locality ensures that the dynamics model remains focused on interactions in the contact region, without being distracted by the motion of body parts that are irrelevant to the object.
+In designing the dynamics model, a na\"ive method would be directly taking raw actions, states, and object geometry as input.
+However, this suffers from a severe generalization problem during inference: the dynamics model is likely to encounter human actions and object geometry that do not exist in the training set, since our text-to-motion model is not trained with object interaction data.
+To overcome this limitation, we instead focus on encoding interactions through the contact vertices on the object, which capture both the action and object geometry, as shown in Figure~\ref{fig:method}.
+This \textit{locality} ensures that the dynamics model remains focused on interactions in the contact region, without being distracted by the motion of body parts and geometry details that are irrelevant to the interaction.